-Components of continuous assessment in Phase 1 include short quizzes (e.g. MCQs (Each MCQ carries minus one mark for wrong answer) or Best Answers Questions, practical sessions in the laboratory, problem-based learning activity and, in some blocks, clinical assessments.
-In Phase 2, components of continuous assessment vary depending on the specific nature of different postings; almost all postings include two or more of the following: case presentations, case write-ups, seminars, and the observation and/or performance of specified procedures.
+Components of continuous assessment in Phase 1 include short quizzes, practical sessions in the laboratory, problem-based learning activity and clinical assessments.
+In Phase 2, components of continuous assessment vary depending on the specific nature of different postings; almost all postings include two or more of the following: quizzes, case presentations, case write-ups, seminars, and the observation and/or performance of specified procedures.